Higher Regional Court Bamberg, September 24, 2014, Case No. 3 Ss 59/13

 Introduction: The Defendant’s Flight and Entry into Germany

-The defendant, an Afghan national, fled his home country and traveled through Iran and Turkey to Greece.
-There, he obtained a forged Pakistani passport from a smuggler, paying 1,500 euros.
-The passport was issued in another person’s name but had the defendant’s photo.
-On August 17, 2010, the defendant flew from Greece to Munich, Germany, with the smuggler’s assistance, who guided him through airport controls.
+The accused, an Afghan national, fled his home country and travelled to Greece via Iran and Turkey.
+There he received from a smuggler - against payment of 1,500 euros - a forged Pakistani passport, which was issued in the name of another person but was labelled with the defendant's photo.
+On 17 August 2010, the accused travelled by plane from Greece to Munich with the assistance of the smuggler who accompanied him through the airport controls in Athens.

 Police Control and Asylum Application